Wolstenholme History, Family Crest & Coats of Arms

 Early Notables of the Wolstenholme family (pre 1700)

-(died 1670), Member of Parliament for Queenborough in 1640, supporter of...
-Another 55 words (4 lines of text) are included under the topic Early Wolstenholme Notables in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) are included under the topic Early Wolstenholme Notables in all our PDF Extended History products and printed products wherever possible.

 Wolstenholme Settlers in United States in the 19th Century